bonobonet/OpenBNET/README.md

 ### Systemd-unit

-There is a systemd unit file included in the repository.
+There is an example systemd unit file included in the repository.

 ## License